 Activities, Stories and Science for Kids

 Feeling stuck inside?
-Why not bring the outdoors in and explore the exciting world of nature through crafts, experiments, games and stories?
-Or take a look through your window, a step into your backyard or onto your balcony, or a stroll* through your neighbourhood to discover some signs of spring.
+Why not bring the outdoors in and explore the exciting world of nature through science, crafts, songs, and stories?
+Or take a look through your window, a step into your backyard or onto your balcony, or a stroll through your neighbourhood to discover some signs of the season.

 LYNDE SHORES CONSERVATION AREA

 Print and fold to create your birding pocket booklet for Lynde Shores Conservation Area.
 How many birds can you identify?
 How many of each can you find?
 Please remember to only feed the songbirds only seeds and take home your extra seeds, because the birds are amazing at finding everything they need in nature!

 Early Years and Young Elementary

 Take a walk around your neighbourhood and look for signs of spring.
 Choose somewhere to stop and listen.

 Make 'deer ears' by cupping your hands behind your ears to help you hear better.
 How many different sounds can you hear?
 Remove your deer ears and see if you can still hear the same number of sounds.

 Did you know that deer have excellent hearing and can even turn their ears to hear sounds behind them?
 Can you wiggle your ears?
 What is your favourite sound?